Among the ways of Allah is that He chooses. From among the many planets, stars and galaxies, He chose the earth to be the seat of life.

 Similarly among the months He has chosen Ramadan to be the greatest.

 And among the days, He chose the Day of Arafah to be the best of all days.
 And that day is almost upon us.

-Imam ash-Shafi’i would say that if Allah only revealed Surah Al-Asr, then He would have done enough, as its message is so encompassing.
+Imam Ash-Shafi’i would say that if Allah only revealed chapter Al-Asr, then He would have done enough, as its message is so encompassing.